 Official transcripts are defined as those that are: a) mailed directly to BHCLR by the educational institution, b) are delivered to the school in a sealed envelope signed by the Registrar, or c) are sent electronically from the institution to the Registrar using an approved electronic transcription service.
-Examples are SPEEDE and eScrip-Safe.
-It is the student's responsibility to obtain and ensure submission of transcripts.
+Examples are Parchment, eScrip-Safe, etc. It is the student's responsibility to obtain and ensure submission of transcripts.

-- 3. If the applicant is still enrolled in high school, a partial transcript including the first semester of the senior year must be submitted.
-Upon completion of high school, an official transcript showing graduation date must be submitted to the college prior to enrollment. - 4.
-Submit required entrance exams.
+3. If the applicant is still enrolled in high school, a partial transcript including the first semester of the senior year must be submitted.
+Upon completion of high school, an official transcript showing graduation date must be submitted to the college prior to enrollment.

+- 4. Submit required entrance exams.
 Please see "Applicant Testing" for detailed information. - 5.
-An Arkansas Criminal Background Check may be required by the Selection Committee.
+An Arkansas Criminal Background Check may be required during the application process.
 The cost of the report is the responsibility of the applicant.